avinetworks/avi-helm-charts/docs/AKO/README.md

 ### AKO in Openshift Cluster

 AKO can be used in openshift cluster to configure Routes and Services of type Loadbalancer.
-For details about how to AKO in an openshift cluster and features specific to openshift refer [here](openshift/openshift.md).
+For details about how to use AKO in an openshift cluster and features specific to openshift refer [here](openshift/openshift.md).

 ### Using NodePort mode